recent

 Introduction

 Personal pronouns are a fundamental part of English grammar.
 They are words that refer to a specific person or people, either as a subject or an object.
 In this chapter, we will provide a comprehensive guide to personal pronouns, including their definition, types, usage rules, and examples.
 This resource is intended for college faculty, staff, and students who want to improve their English grammar skills.
 We will cover the four types of personal pronouns, including subjective, objective, possessive, and reflexive, and explain how they can replace specific nouns in a sentence.
-Additionally, we will provide exercises and video lessons to help users learn and practice using personal pronouns correctly.
+Additionally, we will provide exercises to help users learn and practice using personal pronouns correctly.
 Whether you are learning English as a second language or simply want to improve your grammar skills, this resource center will serve as a valuable reference for personal pronoun usage.

 The Nominative Case